mwenechac/loan_service/README.md

       }
     ```
  5. Run migrations.
- Navigate to the app direcroty from the root and the run the following command to run migrations and set up the database and the tables.
+ Navigate to the app direcroty from the root and the run the following command to run migrations and set up the database and tables.
     - Navigate to the app directory.

         ```